The Northern Rivers Rail Trail

 Council is also an active supporter of the proposed 132km rail trail running the full length of the Casino to Murwillumbah rail corridor.

-When completed, this project will create a world-class tourism experience allowing visitors to weave their way through some of the most stunning and diverse landscapes in Australia, and is modelled to substantially increased visitation to all parts of the four local government areas within its domain.
+When completed, this project will create a world-class tourism experience, allowing visitors to weave their way through some of the most stunning and diverse landscapes in Australia, and is modelled to substantially increase visitation to all parts of the four local government areas within its domain.
 In addition, it will deliver an excellent recreational facility and commuter option for local residents.

 Background

-In May 2013, the not-for-profit community group, Northern Rivers Rail Trail Association Inc, was formed by local philanthropists known as the Sourdough Group, community volunteers, local government councillors and staff, and leaders of the tourist industry.
-The group came together with a common vision to preserve this very valuable community asset, the 132km of disused rail corridor between Casino and Murwillumbah and converting it to a modern cycle and walking trail through the region’s spectacular landscapes.
+In May 2013, the not-for-profit community group, Northern Rivers Rail Trail Association Inc, was formed by local philanthropists known as the Sourdough Group, community volunteers, local government councillors and staff, and tourist industry leaders.
+The group came together with a common vision to preserve this very valuable community asset, the 132km of disused rail corridor between Casino and Murwillumbah and convert it into a modern cycle and walking trail through the region’s spectacular landscapes.

-Since then, momentum towards this vision grown steadily.
+Since then, momentum towards this vision has grown steadily.

 2018 – Funding for Tweed Shire Council